AlexandrePineau/73Chores/README.md

 # 73Chores
-Chore tracker for myself and my 4 roommates
+A chore tracker for myself and my 4 roommates

+## Technologies
+For this project I will be using bootstrap